 Ask yourself: Am I trying to learn python?
 Or am I trying to learn python to be a data scientist?
 Am I trying to prepare for an interview?
+Am I trying to prepare for data science interview questions?
 Or am I trying to build my first machine learning model?
 Or just trying to learn the basics?

 Specialty topics are educational content meant for a specific purpose.
 For example, it’s preparation for a technical interview — either data science or software development.
 It’s to learn financial modeling with python or to build a gradient boosted decision tree.
 These platforms serve a niche population but they do it extremely well to the satisfaction of their user base.

 General education is merely an introduction to basic concepts that are building blocks to becoming proficient in navigating the language, like how to create pandas dataframes to manipulate data.
 Once you’ve mastered these concepts, the next phase would be to dive into specific topics that serve your needs.